Future Home of the Living God: Literary influences

-In an interview with Margaret Atwood, Louise Erdrich lists the books that influenced her when writing Future Home of the Living God: Russell Hoban’s Riddley Walker, Kazuo Ishiguro’s Never Let Me Go, P. D. James’s The Children of Men, Lidia Yuknavitch’s The Book of Joan.
-Ursula Le Guin’s Always Coming Home and The Left Hand of Darkness, Frank Herbert’s Dune trilogy, Octavia Butler’s Lilith’s Brood series, Hans Fallada’s Every Man Dies Alone.
+In an interview with Margaret Atwood, Louise Erdrich lists the books that influenced her when writing Future Home of the Living God: Russell Hoban's Riddley Walker, Kazuo Ishiguro's Never Let Me Go, P. D. James's The Children of Men, Lidia Yuknavitch's The Book of Joan, Ursula Le Guin's Always Coming Home and The Left Hand of Darkness, Frank Herbert's Dune trilogy, Octavia Butler's Lilith's Brood series, and Hans Fallada's Every Man Dies Alone.
 Most of these titles fall into the genre of post apocalyptic science fiction and feature human survival.
 Children of Men, for instance, tells the story of global infertility and is tied in with themes of parenthood and religion like Future Home of the Living God.

-A primary influence on Future Home of the Living God is The Handmaid’s Tale by Margaret Atwood.
+A primary influence on Future Home of the Living God is The Handmaid's Tale by Margaret Atwood.
 Both novels include a fertility crisis that leads to a heavy surveillance over pregnant women.
-In an interview with the author of The Handmaid’s Tale, Erdrich discusses the importance of Atwood's book in her writing: "Your book has always resonated for me.
+In an interview with the author of The Handmaid's Tale, Erdrich discusses the importance of Atwood's book in her writing: "Your book has always resonated for me.
 Fundamentalist religions always include religious laws that control the female body—you got that perfectly right, and invented such a horrifyingly normal society based on literal readings of scripture."